-Our named executive officers have the perquisites and other personal benefits described in more detail in the Summary Compensation Tables beginning on page 55.
-On January 1, 2020, the Company discontinued non-accountable expense reimbursement.
+Our named executive officers have the perquisites and other personal benefits described in more detail in the Summary Compensation Tables beginning on page 46.
+The Company does not reimburse non-accountable expenses.

 Retirement Plans and Health and Welfare Plans

 We sponsor a profit sharing plan, the 401(k) Plan, in which all eligible employees, including the named executive officers, may participate.
 We currently match up to \$1,000 of each employee's contribution to the 401(k) Plan (or up to \$3,000 matched for employees earning less than \$175,000 per year).
 Employee stock ownership contributions for a particular year are based upon each individual's calendar year earnings up to a maximum prescribed by the Internal Revenue Code.